CJYen/CJYen/README.md

 # 👋 Hi there!
 Bonjour!
 Hello there!
 I'm CJ, an open-source enthusiast.
-Love #r, #python, #crypto and love to explore new technologies and leverage them to solve real-world problems.
+Love #r, #python, #crypto, and love to explore new technologies and leverage them to solve real-world problems.

-It's been a long while since I first desired to become data analytics and this year I took the chance to embrace the art of data analytics.
+It's been a long while since I first desired to become data analytics and this year I took the chance to embrace the art of data.

 Tools I love
 Here are the languages and tools that I use for my data projects: